ksarkies/Watermeter-TestBench/gui/README.md

 This is a convenience program to collect incoming serial data from the Arduino microcontroller, scale it for real-time display, and save to a file.

-It allows an additional stream to be included from another serial source if needed, such as directly from the watermeter.
+It also collects incoming serial date on a second serial interface to be used by the Watermeter.

-A button is provided to start and stop the data collection process.
+A button is provided for software start and stop of the data collection process.

-K. Sarkies, 18/2/2015
+K. Sarkies, 02/03/2015